 In short, Neo isn’t guaranteeing 15% cash back on all first-time purchases, but you can get up to this amount depending on the retailer.

 Exclusive Offer: New Neo Financial Mastercard Cardholders receive a $25 Welcome Offer Bonus for signing up with our link.
 Terms and conditions apply.

 Earning Cash Back

 Earning unlimited cash back rewards is the main reason to add the Neo Financial Mastercard to your wallet.
-However, how much cash back you earn depends on if you shop at Neo partners and which rewards plan you’re on.
-This is because Neo pays boosted cash back rates at its partners, and you can also pay monthly fees to unlock even higher rates.
-The three Neo credit card plans are as follows:
+However, how much cash back you earn depends on if you shop at Neo partners.
+This is because Neo pays boosted cash back rates at its partners.

 It’s important to note that Neo advertises partner cash back rewards as averages.
-The average is based on current offers at select partners, varying per plan, offer and partner.
-So while you can expect a partner to pay around 5% cash back if you’re on the Plus plan, there aren’t guarantees.
-And, if your overall monthly cash back falls below 1%, Neo tops up your cash back to a minimum of 1% for up to $5,000 of spending per month at non-partners.
+The average is based on current offers at select partners, varying per offer and partner.
+So while you can expect a partner to pay around a 5% cash back average, there aren’t guarantees.

 - No Frills